 Incarceration is also a common outcome of criminal trials, especially in more serious cases.
 The convict is housed in either jail or prison.
 Jails are usually located in each county and are for less serious offenses.
 Jail terms usually do not exceed one year.
 Prison terms are usually for longer than a year and almost always involve serious felony offenses.

 The primary constraint on abuses in the correctional system is the right to be free of cruel and unusual punishment.
 There are many ways in which this prohibition has come into play in our corrections system, including jail overcrowding, improper medical care, and in physical abuses at the hands of corrections officers.
 Though violations do occur, they usually will not result in a suspension of one's sentence.
 Rather, the remedy is typically injunctive relief and/or monetary damages obtained via a civil rights lawsuit.

-If you've been arrested, are awaiting arraignment, or have a trial date coming up it isn't too late to access professional assistance.
+If you've been arrested, are awaiting arraignment, or have a trial date coming up, it isn't too late to access professional assistance.
 Knowledge is power, and your ability to take charge of your situation depends on a clear understanding of the case against you.
 The stakes are often quite high in criminal cases and a guilty verdict can not only result in a prison sentence or fine, but can tarnish your future success, so it's important to find a criminal defense attorney.